agile-ts/documentation/docs/packages/core/features/collection/group/Properties.md

 // [{id: 1, name: 'jeff'}, {id: 5, name: 'hans'}]
 ```
 Items that doesn't exist in the Collection, won't appear in the Group `output`.

 :::warning

 We don't recommend mutating the `output` property directly,
-because the value change might be overwritten as soon as a related
-Collection Item value mutates.
+because the `output` should only be recomputed by the Group.

 :::